OfficeDev/office-scripts-docs/docs/testing/power-automate-troubleshooting.md

 ## Data refresh not supported in Power Automate

 Office Scripts can't refresh data when run in Power Automate.
 Methods such as `PivotTable.refresh` do nothing when called in a flow.
-Additionally, any formula that uses a workbook link doesn't trigger a data refresh in Power Automate.
+Additionally, Power Automate doesn't trigger a data refresh for formulas that use workbook links.

 ### Script methods that do nothing when run in Power Automate flows